Ritesh771/stalight-futuristic-web/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?
+## What Technologies Are Used for This Project?

 This project is built with: